 This variety can be bewildering and clearly, even though the ECTE processes and standards of accreditation are the same for all accredited institutions, a ‘one size fits all’ approach will not work.

-One important difference is reflected in the ECTE Accreditation Directory concerning the status of providers.
-These reflect a categorisation in the European Higher Education Area that groups providers of higher education opportunities on the basis of their formal recognition (or not) by local authorities and their ability to award formal degrees.
-The two categories are:
+The difference between HEIs and Alternative Providers is very useful here as they reflect a categorisation in the European Higher Education Area that groups providers of higher education opportunities on the basis of their formal recognition (or not) by local authorities and their ability to award formal degrees.

-In recognition that the simple distinction HEI/AP may not accurately reflect the nuances of many situations, the ECTE Review Directory provides space for additional notes and other arrangements.
+In recognition, however, that the simple distinction HEI/AP may not accurately reflect the nuances of many situations, the ECTE Review Directory provides space for additional notes and other arrangements.
 These are related, for example, to specific local contexts, to institutions that operate outside of Europe, to alternative terminologies and/or to validation agreements with European or other third-party universities.

 As a cross-border, subject-specific quality assurance agency, it is beyond the scope of the ECTE to determine the status of institutions and their ability to award formal degrees.
 This is the prerogative of local authorities and, as mentioned above, it is not always an available option to all providers of theological education.

 But it should be clear that ECTE accreditation equally determines the quality and level of learning opportunities of both kinds of providers.
 Even though the ECTE-accredited qualifications issued by APs do not have the status of formal degrees issued by local authorities, this does not necessarily impact the level and quality of the qualification, which have been accredited according to the same standards as HEIs and has been equally subjected to quality control measures that are regulated by the European Standards and Guidelines.

 In brief, ECTE accreditation of HEIs and APs alike ensures that the learning opportunities are at the same level, that the learning outcomes for each cycle are the same (as defined by the QF-EHEA), and that the quality of graduates and of their achievement are comparable.